MayureshM0re/Kecilin-Person-Detection-/README.md

 Hello, please kindly read all the instructions.
 Thank you!

-I have trained the dataset using my laptop GPU and YOLOv8n NANO model is being used GPU specification: NVIDIA GeForce RTX 3050 Ti 4gb DDR6 .
+I have trained the dataset using my laptop GPU and YOLOv8n NANO model is being used GPU specification: NVIDIA GeForce RTX 3050 Ti 4gb DDR6.

-The input video I have used is in loop originally it was 11 seconds I have made a loop of to achieve the target of recording more than 2 minutes.
+The input video I have used is in a loop originally it was 11 seconds I have made a loop of to achieve the target of recording more than 2 minutes.

 Pre-requisites to run the code :